 Now, for the first time, Amy will combine her studies as a scholar of comparative religion with her work as a birth and death doula.
 Understanding World Religions for Birth and Death Doulas is open to all interested in the study of our world’s great wisdom traditions but it is particularly crafted with great love for, and dedication to, the transformative role birth and death doulas play in our society.

-Webinars are presented live every Thursday evenings ( 6-8pm Eastern) from August 29th through October 30th.
-(Note, we gather online Wednesday, October 30th in lieu of Halloween).
+Webinars are presented live every Friday evenings ( 6-8pm Eastern) from August 30th through November 1st.
 Participants are welcome to join Amy live or listen to recordings provided.
 One need not participate live to complete the study and all are welcome to pace themselves through the material, setting individual deadlines for the completion of work with Amy as needed.

-Four hours of webinar time will be devoted to five of the world’s wisdom traditions covering the following:
+Four hours of webinar time will be devoted to each of the five of the world’s wisdom traditions covered in this course.
+Together we will examine the following:

 *Teachings and beliefs about the origin of the world, creation myths, and rituals around birth.